ponty96/react-file-upload/README.md

 React-File-Upload
 =====================

-A simple project that shows the use of Reactjs to upload multiple images to Nodejs.
+A simple project that shows the use of Reactjs + Imgur to upload multiple images.

 ### Usage